 You’re not always hungry when your stomach growls.

 Did you know you can eat while hanging upside down?
 Or why your stomach growls, even when you aren’t hungry?
 Did you know your small intestine plays the biggest role in your digestion?

 Here are 10 facts about your digestive system that may surprise you.

 While you know that food is important for sustenance, you may not know that digestion is the process that turns food into energy and nutrients.
 Digestion is especially important for nutrition, energy, and cell repair.1

-2. Your Stomach Doesn't Play the Biggest Role in Digestion
+2. Your Stomach Doesn't Play the Biggest Role in Absorption of Nutrients

 3. You Can Eat Upside Down.